Frequently Asked Questions and Answers About How We Work With You.

-A) To keep options to a manageable number we offer cover stock in 65#, 80#, and 100# high imaging cover.
-Since we run digitally we usually use a high imaging cover stock followed by either a gloss or matte laminate for optimal cover protection.
-We have found that since we are digital and do not use UV coatings a laminated cover over a C1S cover stock does not make a difference in output quality.
+A) To keep options to a manageable number we offer cover stock in 65#, 80#, and 100# in a Digital Matte or C1S cover.
+We run all covers digitally and follow with either a gloss or matte laminate for optimal cover protection.

 Q) What interior paper options do I have?

 A) Most books use either an opaque white or an opaque natural.
-The papers we use are all acid-free and FSC certified, and are available as 50#, 60#, and 70# text weights.
-If a book exceeds 350 pages a 50# paper should be considered.
+The papers we use are all acid-free and FSC certified, and are available as 50#, 60#, 70#, and 80# text weights.
+If a book exceeds 500 pages a 50# paper should be considered.
 Otherwise, the default weight is usually a 60# weight.
-For smaller, literary, poetry, or special works a 70# paper can add both thickness and a more substantial feel to the page.
+For smaller, literary, poetry, or special works a 70# or 80# paper can add both thickness and a more substantial feel to the page.
 We can also include colored end sheets for additional interest to the final product.

 Q) How do I figure spine thickness for my book?